EllieJudge/2.5---TR---Fundamentals---Intro-to-Mars-Rover/README.md

 - Add more rovers, initial positions and plateaus to test - create test for this?

+- Want to strip out Rovers into separate get-rovers file

 ## How to Run this project: